Family History

 Joseph Gibson Vaughan was “one of the first eight men to join Quantrell” in 1861, and one of the last eight to die.
 He fought alongside Frank James and Cole Younger across 19 engagements, including the Lawrence Massacre.
 His guerrilla alias was “Dan Vaughn.”

 On March 13, 1926, Clinton “Jack” Orrill was killed at age 25 when a tar still exploded at the Standard Oil refinery in Sugar Creek, Missouri.
-His widow Sybil, left with two small children, sent them to live with relatives on a Kansas farm.
-She later married Fred Fulghum, who gave the boys a new surname.
+His widow Sybil, left with three-year-old Gale, sent him to live with her uncle and aunt on a Kansas farm.
+She later married Fred Fulghum, who gave Gale a new surname.

 Brothers William Arthur Jones and Jonathan R. Jones married sisters Maude Samples and Harriet Samples.
 Both couples are buried at Salem Cemetery in Independence, Missouri.
 See the Jones family